Non-Contradiction Principle (e)

 2. In natural language

-The non-contradiction principle applies not only to logical, argumentative discourse, but also to any kind of discourse; inconsistent narrations or descriptions for example, are rejected as such.
+The principle of non-contradiction applies not only to logical and argumentative discourse, but to any kind of discourse.
+Inconsistent narratives or descriptions for example, are rejected as such.

-According to the basic Aristotelian dialectical rule, any discourse resulting in a contradiction is irrational and must be abandoned.
-Hegelian dialectic sees in the ongoing treatment of contradictions the motor of History.
-The cynical politician can lay claim to Hegel to hide his opportunism:
+According to the basic rule of Aristotelian dialectic, any discourse that leads to a contradiction is irrational and must be abandoned.
+Hegelian dialectics sees the motor of history in the ongoing treatment of contradictions.
+Cynical politicians can invoke Hegel to hide their opportunism:

-Stalin’s speech on the five-year plan serves as an ardent apology for contradiction as a “vital value” and an “instrument of struggle”.
-One of Lenin’s great strengths was his ability never to feel a prisoner of what he had preached as true the day before […] Mussolini’s famous word “Let us beware of the mortal trap of coherence” could be signed by all those who intend to pursue a work within currents they cannot foresee.
+Stalin’s speech on the Five-Year Plan serves as a passionate apology for contradiction as a “vital value” and an “instrument of struggle”.
+One of Lenin’s great strengths was his ability never to feel imprisonned by what he had preached as true the day before.
+Mussolini’s famous words “Let us beware of the deadly trap of coherence” could be endorsed by anyone intending to work within unpredictable currents they cannot.

 Julien Benda, [The Betrayal of the Intellectuals], [1927][1]

-The affirmation of a paradox as an oxymoron makes it possible to withstand the contradiction: “O wound without scar!”.
-Such paradoxical assertion is not seen as absurd or fallacious and eliminated as such, but triggers a quest to identify the deeper, symbolic meaning of the words wound and scar used in this context.
+Affirming of a paradox as an oxymoron enables one to endure the contradiction: “O wound without scar!”.
+Rather than being deemed absurd or fallacious and dismissed, such a paradoxical assertion triggers a search for the deeper, symbolic meaning of the words wound and scar used in this context.